Structure of introductions

 When you have drafted your essay or article's introduction section, use the following questions as a checklist to see to what extent your introduction follows CARS.
 The following questions can also be used for peer review activities.
 Not all disciplines and text formats follow exactly this model, of course, but nonetheless many writers find CARS useful as a model on which to base their introductions.

 Is there anything in the introduction that indicates that the topic to be discussed is part of a scholarly field or discussion/controversy?
 If yes, what effect does that have on your reading of the text?
 If no, is it possible to add something in order to establish that the essay topic draws on a scholarly debate, for instance?

 Move 2: Establishing a niche

-Does the introduction indicate that the essay aims to cover a gap of knowledge (an unanswered question)?
-This move may be advanced on certain undergraduate essays, but to be able to highlight why an essay topic is relevant, identifying a research gap will help you show why your particular angle is worth pursuing.
+Does the introduction indicate that the essay aims to cover a gap in knowledge (an unanswered question)?
+This move may be more advanced than is necessary for some undergraduate essays, but identifying a research gap helps you to show that your particular angle is worth pursuing.

 Move 3: Occupying the niche

 Does the essay introduction indicate how the task at hand will be dealt with?
 Is there any information in the introduction about how the writer aims to carry out the discussion?

 For tips on peer-review activities in connection with the writing of introductions, see